Freedom to Marry

-Freedom to Marry was the national bipartisan organization dedicated to winning marriage for same-sex couples in the United States.
+Freedom to Marry was the national bipartisan organization dedicated to ensuring marriage for same-sex couples in the United States.
 Freedom to Marry was founded in New York City in 2003 by Evan Wolfson.
-Wolfson served as president of the organization through the June 2015 victory at the Supreme Court, until the organization's official closing in February 2016.
+Wolfson was president of the organization through the June 2015 decision of the Supreme Court until the organization's official closing in February 2016.

-Freedom to Marry drove the national strategy - what Freedom to Marry called the "Roadmap to Victory" - that led to the nationwide victory.
+Freedom to Marry drove the strategy, what Freedom to Marry called the "Roadmap to Victory", that led to the nationwide victory.
 The strategy aimed at a Supreme Court win bringing the country to national resolution, once advocates had succeeded in creating the climate for the court by working on three tracks: winning marriage in a critical mass of states, growing national majority support for marriage, and ending marriage discrimination by the federal government.

 History

 In 1983, at a time when same-sex couples had no country- or state-level recognition anywhere in the world, Evan Wolfson wrote his Harvard Law School thesis on the constitutional right to marriage for same-sex couples.
-He believed that by claiming the vocabulary of marriage, same-sex couples could transform the country's understanding of who gay people were and, as a result, why exclusion and discrimination are wrong.
+He believed that by claiming the vocabulary of marriage, same-sex couples could transform the country's understanding of who gay people are and, as a result, why exclusion and discrimination are wrong.
 The thesis outlined the arguments that ultimately became a national conversation and a legal and political set of battles that led to a transformation of public understanding and a triumph in the Supreme Court.

 Wolfson went on to serve full-time as the marriage director of Lambda Legal throughout the 1990s.
 He worked as co-counsel in Hawaii's landmark Baehr case, which launched the ongoing international freedom to marry movement.
 The Hawaii case foreshadowed the pattern ahead: a legal breakthrough followed by political defeat, because of insufficient progress in changing hearts and minds.
 When, in 2000, Wolfson was approached by leaders of the Evelyn & Walter Haas Jr. Fund, he successfully proposed that the foundation make a $2.5 million challenge grant investment in 2001 – then the largest foundation award in the history of the LGBT movement from a highly respected, non-LGBT foundation – to help Wolfson build a new campaign to win marriage.
 The campaign was officially launched in 2003, the birth of Freedom to Marry.